culvertsoft/mgen/index.md

 Welcome to the MGen project page!

 MGen is a toolkit for serializing, deserializing, analyzing and modifying objects in a generic way.
 It lets you read and write polymorphic objects using generated visitor methods in a way that is type safe, storage format agnostic and backwards compatible.
+Basically, it gives you the ability to store and load language agnostic snapshots of your application.

 This is achieved using: